shivk8/Crypto-Recommender-App/README.md

 Project Description:
-Developed a simple android app that states if it is recommended to buy cryptocurrency or not for the choice entered by the user on the app.
-Cryptodata is fetched from a third party API called https://www.coinlore.com/cryptocurrency-data-api.
-This is passed to the web service which contains the logic to determine if the user can buy or not.
-The fetched data is also stored in MongoDB for analytics purposes.
-Analytics Dashboard displays user and usage statistics.
+Designed and implemented a user-centric Android application focused on cryptocurrency investment decisions.
+The app allows users to input their preferred cryptocurrency, leveraging real-time data retrieved from the CoinLore Cryptocurrency Data API (https://www.coinlore.com/cryptocurrency-data-api).

+Utilized a robust web service to process the gathered data, employing sophisticated logic to determine the feasibility of a user's investment choice.
+The application not only provides clear recommendations on cryptocurrency purchases but also ensures a seamless user experience.

+Implemented a secure and scalable solution by incorporating MongoDB for the storage of fetched data.
+This strategic choice not only enhances data analytics capabilities but also facilitates the generation of insightful statistics for comprehensive user and usage analysis.

+Additionally, developed an Analytics Dashboard to present detailed user statistics and usage patterns, offering a valuable resource for informed decision-making.
+This project showcases my proficiency in Android app development, API integration, database management, and data analytics, reflecting a commitment to delivering user-centric solutions with a focus on data-driven insights.

 Project Architecture: